SparkDrago05/My-Memories/README.md

 # My-Memories

 My Memories is a free to use software.
-It has a Journal feature.
-You can save your everyday memories easily in this and can review those whenever you want.
+It is a modern journal app.
+It has a stunnong look.
+You will feel comfortable in using it.

+## Features

+* Multi-User Feature.
+* Password Protection.
+* Private Data.

+## Support

+You can report an issue by opening an issue in this git repositary.

+## Cradits

+Made By Spark Drago.